Lost & Found Animals

 To claim your pet from HSHPE, the City of Belleville requires that you provide the following:

-- valid identification with your current address, or photo ID and proof of current address (for example, a hydro or phone bill, lease, pay stub with address, bank statement or government document)
+- Valid identification with your current address, or photo ID and proof of current address (for example, a hydro or phone bill, lease, pay stub with address, bank statement or government document)

 Although provincial regulations state that shelters must hold animals 72 hours before releasing them for adoption, we hold animals 5 days and attempt to locate their owners.
-If owners cannot be found, animals are assessed, given any needed medical attention, including vaccinations, spay/neuteriing and microchipping.
+If owners cannot be found, animals are assessed, given any needed medical attention, including vaccinations, spay/neutering and microchipping.
 They are then made available for adoption.